jdhernandezS1/CI_PP3_LIBRARY/README.md

 - os - To use clear console function
 - functions - python file to order the main code
+- datetime -  To use the date inputs
 ### __Third Party Libraries__

 - Gspread - JUSTIFICATION: In order to edit data in Google spreadsheet and to engage with Google APIs, Was used gspread.